Latvian National Armed Forces: Mission

-The mission of the National Armed Forces (NAF) is to defend the sovereignty and territorial integrity of the nation and to defend its population against foreign or domestic armed aggression.
-In order to implement these tasks, the NAF provide for the defence of the nation, its air space and national territorial waters, participate in large scale crisis response operations, perform emergency rescue operations, and participate in international peacekeeping operations.
+The mission of the National Armed Forces (NBS) is to defend the sovereignty and territorial integrity of the nation and to defend its population against foreign or domestic armed aggression.
+In order to implement these tasks, the NBS provide for the defence of the nation, its air space and national territorial waters, participate in large scale crisis response operations, perform emergency rescue operations, and participate in international peacekeeping operations.

 The main mission of the National Armed Forces is to: